 Timing Lighting pattern Description After connection to a On The device is doing a self-test.
 PC 1 to 3 flashes per second An error was detected during the self-test.
 On Data is being written to the device.
 Do not disconnect it from the PC.
 Working with software 5 flashes per second If SHALO Keyring or SHALO Smith is running, indicates that they are selected or working on the device.
-Otherwise, the software program is waiting for approval from the user based on U2F.
+Otherwise, SHALO AUTH is waiting for user approval during the FIDO2 operations.
 Press the button for approval.
 Pressing and holding button for about 30 seconds 10 flashes per second The device is now ready to be restored to the factory settings without the SO PIN.
 The device keeps flashing for 10 seconds.